 The academic school dean will inform both the student and the Graduate Studies Office of the results of the comprehensive examination within two weeks of the examination date.
 The dean of the respective school may, in consultation with appropriate faculty, elect to conduct either an oral or written follow-up examination over an area in which the student’s responses were judged to be unsatisfactory.
 A student who fails the comprehensive examination may, at the discretion of the academic school dean in consultation with the executive vice president/ provost, be allowed either to retake the examination after thirty days or to complete additional course work and then retake the examination.
 However, no student will be allowed to repeat an examination more than once without taking additional course work.

 Completion of all degree requirements listed in the academic catalog qualifies a student for graduation.
 To graduate at a designated time, however, the student must apply for the degree prior to established deadlines and pay all graduation fees.

 All graduation requirements must be completed before students can participate in graduation exercises.
-Students who will complete degree requirements during the current term may be allowed to participate in commencement exercises only if the vice president of academic affairs grants permission.
+Students who will complete degree requirements during the current term may be allowed to participate in commencement exercises only if the executive vice president/provost grants permission.
 The appearance of a student’s name on the commencement program and the fact that the student attends the commencement exercises is no guarantee that the degree will be conferred.

 A student who applies for a degree and pays the graduation fee for a given commencement, but who fails to meet degree requirements, must reapply for graduation and pay a discounted graduation fee.
 If a deadline is missed, the student must reapply for graduation no sooner than the next scheduled graduation.